djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/retail.md

 *Optional* It is also recommended to resize the virtual screen to Full Screen.
 To do so, click the **Resize** icon (annotated with red arrow) and select **Fullscreen** (annotated with red rectangle).

-If you get a pop-up about Unplanned shutdown, cancel that pop-up.
+If you get a pop-up about an Unplanned shutdown, cancel that pop-up.

 Once logged into the Windows VM, let's start `Rancher Desktop`.
 This is the container runtime we will use later for the ADK.
 On the home screen, double-click the Rancher Desktop icon.

 ![alt text](assets/image37.png)

-You will see in the Rancher console that is is starting up the serivce.
+You will see in the Rancher console that it is starting up the service.
 Once that has completed, you can minimize the window, since we won't need it anymore.

 ![alt text](assets/image38.png)

-Next you need to open a command line terminal with access to the WSL instance.
+Next, you need to open a command line terminal with access to the WSL instance.
 To start, click the **Ubuntu** icon (annotated with red arrow) pinned to the taskbar to start the Ubuntu terminal.
 Alternatively, you can type **ubuntu** into the search field (annotated with a red oval) and click the **Ubuntu** app (annotated with a red rectangle).

 ![alt text](assets/techzone-vm-ubuntu.png)

-In the Ubuntu terminal, you need to activate the Python environment which is already setup that has the watsonx Orchestrate ADK pre-installed.
+In the Ubuntu terminal, you need to activate the Python environment, which is already setup and has the watsonx Orchestrate ADK pre-installed.
 ```
 source /home/techzone/wsl_wxoenv/bin/activate
 ```